mshalwat/swan-space/README.md

 # Swan Schule Website (Laravel)

-This repository contains the Swan Schule marketing website built with Laravel, Filament (admin panel), Tailwind CSS, and Vite.
+This repository contains the Swan Space marketing website built with Laravel, Filament (admin panel), Tailwind CSS, and Vite.
 It includes multilingual content (EN/DE), dynamic sections sourced from the database, and an admin panel for managing content.

 ## Features